-- Liz Quinn, who will be licensed at St Peter and St Paul, Hambledon on Friday 13 November, to serve in that parish.
-You can read more about Liz's calling here;
+- Liz Quinn, who will be licensed to serve at St Peter and St Paul, Hambledon.
+Read more about Liz's calling here.

-- Coleen Jackson, who will be licensed at St Michael's Church, Chalton (or Holy Trinity Church, Blendworth) on Saturday 14 November, to serve in Blendworth, Chalton and Idsworth;
+- Dr Coleen Jackson, who will be licensed to serve in Blendworth, Chalton and Idsworth.

-- Sue Moss, who will be licensed at St Mary's Church, Hayling Island, on Saturday 14 November, to serve on Hayling Island; and
+- Sue Moss who will be licensed to serve at Hayling Island.

-- Clare Watson, who will be licensed at St Mary's Church, Alverstoke on Sunday 15 November, to serve there.
+- Clare Watson, who will be licensed to serve at Alverstoke.